 - Disaster Roaming service indication, as specified in TS 23.502[8] clause 4.2.2.2.

-Upon receiving the Nausf_UEAuthentication_Authenticate Request message, the AUSF shall check that the requesting SEAF in the serving network identified by the 3gpp-Sbi-Originating-Network-Id header specified in TS 29.500 [74] is entitled to use the serving network name in the Nausf_UEAuthentication_Authenticate Request
+Upon receiving the Nausf_UEAuthentication_Authenticate Request message, the AUSF shall check that the requesting SEAF in the serving network identified by the 3gpp-Sbi-Originating-Network-Id header specified in TS 29.500 [74] is entitled to use the serving network name in the Nausf_UEAuthentication_Authenticate Request, in the case that the 3gpp-Sbi-Originating-Network-Id header is included in the Nausf_UEAuthentication_Authenticate Request message.
+For the case that the 3gpp-Sbi-Originating-Network-Id header is not included, i.e., the non-roaming case, the authorization of the serving network name in the Nausf_UEAuthentication_Authenticate Request message by the AUSF is up to implementation.

 NOTE 1a: As described in clause 5.9.3.2, the SEPP in the AUSF's network verifies the correctness of the 3gpp-Sbi-Originating-Network-Id header and the SEPP in the SEAF's network ensures that the 3gpp-Sbi-Originating-Network-Id is included.
+According to Table 5.2.3.2.1-1 of TS 29.500 [74], the SEPP in the AUSF's network also ensures that the 3gpp-Sbi-Originating-Network-Id header is included if the request originates from another network.

 The AUSF shall store the received serving network name temporarily.
 If the serving network is not authorized to use the serving network name, the AUSF shall respond with "serving network not authorized" in the Nausf_UEAuthentication_Authenticate Response.